N. Mark Kramoltz, J.D., GRI, CIPS

 He is a member of the Arizona Association of Realtors; State Bar of Arizona; National Association of Realtors; Scottsdale Association of Realtors; Real Estate Section, State Bar of Arizona; Scottsdale Bar Association; The U.S. District Court for the District of Arizona; Canadian Internet Forum.

-Mr. Kramoltz has taught real estate as an Arizona Department of Real Estate (“ADRE”) Certified Instructor, and as a panelist for continuing legal education seminars as a presenter or chair.
+Mr. Kramoltz has taught real estate as an Arizona Department of Real Estate (“ADRE”) Certified Instructor, and as a panelist, presenter or chair taught continuing legal education seminars.